Internships at Cabin Radio

 Note that we encourage applications from northern residents not currently taking part in any formal journalism program, which will be evaluated on their own merits.

-The deadline for receipt of applications is November 30.
-Interviews will take place in the first two weeks of December.
+The deadline for receipt of applications is 10pm MT on Sunday, December 13.
+Interviews will take place in the third week of December.
 Only those selected for interview will be contacted.

 Applicants must be legally eligible to work in Canada.